Ibort/FEND-Capstone-Travel-App/README.md

 ## Travel App Project Info
 This app runs with node and built with webpack.
 First you need to add a location and date for your trip, after pushing the save button you can choose the correct location from the dropdown menu.
 After that you will get some infromations and picture from your trip location.
 Also if you want you can add some extra infos to the +add fileds.

+Used Api-s:
+ - Geonames
+ - Weatherbit
+ - Pixabay

 (build-prod): Running on port 8080
 (build-dev): Running on port 8082